Task Forces

 TheTask Force embraces the need for accountability, at every level in the organization, so as to commit earnestly and on an ongoing basis to diversity, equity, and inclusion of historically underrepresented perspectives, populations, and communities in the breadth of the work undertaken by Volunteer Maine.

-• under the leadership of the Vice-Chair, coordinates all orientation and on-going training for MCCS commissioners.
+• Under the leadership of the Vice-Chair, develops all orientation and continuing education/training for commissioners.

-• develops accessible, consistent training and technical assistance to support high-quality volunteer program operations by organizations;
+• Ensures there is accessible, consistent training and technical assistance to support high-quality volunteer program operations by organizations.

-• identifies key issues impacting Maine’s volunteer sector and Commission grantees that need to be monitored or researched.
+• Identifies appropriate responses to issues impacting Maine's volunteer sector and Commission grantees.

 Grant Selection and Performance